Australia hero image

 Safety & Stewardship Notes

-Australia’s infrastructure is strong—clean water, modern hospitals, and reliable transport.
-We partner with licensed reef operators, Indigenous guides, and city venues while monitoring weather, heat, and wildlife advisories so leaders can steward both creation encounters and people well.
+Australia’s infrastructure is strong, but heat, distance, and weather still require active planning.
+We work with licensed reef operators, Indigenous guides, and vetted city venues while monitoring marine conditions, bushfire alerts, and wildlife advisories so leaders can focus on people and purpose.

 FAQs

 • Q: How long are the flights?
-A: Nonstop U.S.–Sydney flights run 14–17 hours; we plan layovers, sleep strategies, and arrival day pacing to ease jet lag.
+A: Nonstop U.S.–Sydney flights run 14–17 hours; we plan layovers, sleep strategies, and first-day pacing to reduce jet lag.

 • Q: What about wildlife safety?
-A: We work with operators who brief groups on reef, outback, and coastal wildlife protocols; guides manage crocodile zones, jellyfish seasons, and heat/hydration plans.
+A: We use operators who brief groups on reef, outback, and coastal protocols; guides manage crocodile zones, jellyfish seasons, and heat/hydration plans.

 Review fundraising ideas in our travel commissions guide, or add Australia to your request via the lead form when you’re ready to plan.